Margie's been an online writer for several years. Her articles focus on great Southern-style recipes for any occasion.

 - A chopped green pepper may be added if you desire.

-Homemade Venison Ring Sausage or Patties
+Homemade Venison Sausage Links or Patty Recipe

 - 25 pounds venison

 - 25 pounds pork

 - Use as fresh patties or stuffed into casings.

 - Wrap in freezer paper and store in freezer.

 - For a drier sausage, add a little more venison.